 Virtually all pets can be negatively impacted by inflammation, including dogs, cats, horses, birds, fish and farm animals.
 However, some species of pets may be less impacted by what is classed as pro-inflammatory foods than others.
 How we apply nutritional information that is based on human research, must be influenced by what we know about the natural diet of the animal species in question.

-Highly inflammatory foods that may be considered for homemade pet food or treats are:
+Highly-inflammatory foods that some may consider for homemade pet food or treats are: